sct-pipeline/balgrist-sci/README.md

 git clone https://github.com/sct-pipeline/balgrist-sci.git balgrist-sci
 ```

-TODO: Replace `git clone` by `wget` once we publish a repo release because Apple Developer Tools are needed for `git`.
+TODO: Replace `git clone` by `curl` once we publish a repo release because Apple Developer Tools are needed for `git`.

 3. Check that the repository was downloaded correctly: